algolia/autocomplete/packages/website/docs/highlightAlgoliaHit.md

 > `AlgoliaHit` | required

+The Algolia hit to retrieve the attribute value from.

 ### `attribute`

 > `string` | required

+The attribute to retrieve the highlight value from.

 ### `highlightPreTag`

 > `string` | defaults to `<mark>`

+The HTML tag to prefix the value with.

 ### `highlightPostTag`

 > `string` | defaults to `</mark>`

+The HTML tag to suffix the value with.

 ### `ignoreEscape`

 > `string[]` | defaults to `[]`

+The characters to skip from escaping.